Pittsburgh Pirates: Logos and uniforms

 After Kevin McClatchy purchased the team in 1996, the Pirates added a third jersey and utilized red as an accent color, including red brims on the team's caps.
 A sleeveless white jersey with pinstripes was worn as an alternate home jersey from 2005 to 2010, and a red alternate jersey was added for the 2007 and 2008 seasons.
 In 2009, the Pirates began wearing an alternate black jersey with a gold "P" at both home and on the road.
 From 2013 to 2019, the Pirates wore throwback uniforms for Sunday home games: the early 70s pullover uniforms from 2013 to 2015, and the gold top/black pants from the late 70s from 2016 to 2019.

 Since the 2015 season, the Pirates have worn an alternate camo jersey for select home games.
 The camouflage alternates were updated for the 2018 season, now white with camo green wordmarks, numbers, piping, and patches.

 Ahead of the 2020 season, the Pirates revived the script "Pittsburgh" wordmarks on their gray road and new black alternate road jerseys, which were unveiled on January 24, 2020.
 Script wordmarks had previously been seen on the road jerseys from 1990 until 2000.
 The alternate road jersey also features a Pirate wearing a re-colored bandana, yellow to match the theme of the jersey, and is worn with a black cap featuring the "P" logo outlined in black and yellow.
 In addition to these road uniforms, the Pirates continue to wear their white uniforms, the black alternate with the gold "P", and the camo alternate for games played at PNC Park.

+In 2023, the Pirates retired the camo home alternate to comply with the new "4+1" rule, restricting teams to a home, away, two alternate uniforms and a City Connect uniform.
+The Pirates continued to wear the camo cap on occasion with the home white uniform.
+They also unveiled their City Connect uniform, featuring a gold top and black pants with a gold "P" cap with black brim.
+The jersey itself features the abbreviation of Pittsburgh "PGH".
+A closer look of the jersey feature the Three Elements.
+The inverted "Y", representing the three rivers that meet in Pittsburgh (Allegheny, Monongahela, and Ohio).
+The astroid, or the diamond shape star represents the famous "Steelmark" logo and the Check or the Checkbox, represents the Seal of Pittsburgh.